ballerina-platform/module-ballerina-io/docs/spec/spec.md

 public isolated function fileReadCsv(string path, int skipHeaders = 0) returns string[][]|Error;
 ```

 The following API writes given CSV content to a given file.
+When writing the record content to a CSV file, by default headers will be written to the csv file as unlike `string[][]`, order of record fields are not guaranteed.

 ```ballerina
 # Write CSV content to a file.